spicasophia/Calculator/README.md

+# Sophia's Calculator
+My third mini project for 3MTT Software development online classes

-# Favour-s-Calculator
+# How to  Breakdown
-My second assignment- JS training with Ebenezer